Center for Forced Migration Studies (CFMS)

 The 2016 Institute, Refugee Protection and the Rights and Process of (Re)Settlement will be held at Northwestern University's campus August 7-13 in Evanston, IL.

-Faculty for the 2016 Summer Institute include: Galya Ruffer (CFMS Director), Barbara Harrell-Bond (Emerita Professor & Founding Director, Refugee Studies Centre, Oxford), Jessica Darrow (University of Chicago), Faith Nibbs (Director, Forced Migration Upward Mobility Project), Anita Fabos (Clark University), Dianna Shandy (Macalester College), Shana Wills (DePaul University), Paul Stein (Former State Refugee Coordinator, Colorado) and representatives from the United Nations High Commissioner for Refugees, the United States office of Populations, Refugees and Migration, the Office of Refugee Resettlement and local resettlement agencies.
+Faculty for the 2016 Summer Institute include: Galya Ruffer (CFMS Director), Barbara Harrell-Bond (Emerita Professor & Founding Director, Refugee Studies Centre, Oxford), Jessica Darrow (University of Chicago), Faith Nibbs (Director, Forced Migration Upward Mobility Project), Anita Fabos (Clark University), Dianna Shandy (Macalester College), Shana Wills (DePaul University), Paul Stein (Former State Refugee Coordinator, Colorado), Fethi Keles (University of Wisconsin Oshkosh) and representatives from the Bureau of Refugee and Immigrant Services and local resettlement agencies.

 Past participants have included government officials, non-governmental organization personnel, university faculty, and graduate students.
 Select advanced undergraduate students may seek permission to attend.
 Applicants must have good to excellent English speaking and reading skills.
 No translation services are available.